-- Not being able to program the television remote, but can turn on the television.
+- Not being able to program the television remote, but still being able to turn on the TV.

 - Getting confused about the day of the week, but figuring it out later.

-- Sometimes having trouble finding the right words, but still be able to join in a conversation.
+- Sometimes having trouble finding the right words, but still being able to join a conversation.

 - Misplacing things and then being able to retrace steps to find them.